 Promote a corporate culture that is based on ethical values and behaviours

 Employees are at the heart of the Group’s corporate culture.
 Our employees know that they can make a positive contribution to people’s lives in the development of new treatments in areas of high unmet need.
-This is a strong motivator and drive for change, which is reflected in our core values of Ambition, Innovation, Creativity, Collaboration, Transparency and Integrity.
+This is a strong motivator and drive for change, which is reflected in our core Company values of Ambition, Innovation, Creativity, Collaboration, Transparency and Integrity.

 Maintain governance structures and processes that are fit for purpose and support good decision making by the Board